PDB-REDO/alphafill/README.md

 - [libcif++](https://github.com/PDB-REDO/libcifpp) version 6.0.0 or higher
 - [libmcfp](https://github.com/mhekkel/libmcfp) version 1.2.4 or higher

 The default assumes you only want to process predicted models locally.
-If you want to build the web application environment as well you will have to install the following as well:
+If you want to build the web application environment you will have to install the following as well:

 - libpq, the PostgreSQL library
 - [libpqxx](http://www.pqxx.org/) version 7.2 or higher